Symmetrical All Wheel Drive: Active torque split AWD

 First introduced in 1987 for the Subaru XT, the active torque split AWD variant uses an electronically controlled multi-plate transfer clutch for a default torque distribution of 60% front, 40% rear ratio.
 Torque distribution is adjusted up to a 50:50 split in real time with input from the throttle, transmission, engine control unit and wheel speed sensors.
 Active torque split AWD is paired with 4-speed automatic transmissions and Subaru's chain-driven Lineartronic continuously variable transmission (CVT).

 Variable torque distribution AWD

-The 1991 Subaru SVX was equipped with the first version of variable torque distribution (VTD) AWD with a normal torque split of 36% front, 64% rear, later implementations of VTD use a torque split of 45% front, 55% rear.
+The 1991 Subaru SVX was equipped with the first version of variable torque distribution (VTD) AWD with a normal torque split of 36% front, and 64% rear, later implementations of VTD use a torque split of 45% front, and 55% rear.
 The rear biased torque distribution reduces understeer, which occurs in AWD vehicles.
 VTD AWD uses a multi-plate clutch in conjunction with planetary gears in the center differential and a viscous coupling rear differential to distribute torque up to a 50:50 ratio.
 With the addition of VDC, all torque can be sent to a single wheel.